 The style of workout I believe is called H.I.I.T. or High-Intensity Interval Training: workouts that alternate between intense bursts of activity (also known as “burst circuits”) as well as fixed periods of less-intense workouts.
 I’m not a stranger to burst circuits.
 I did this style of workout in a weight room setting where a trainer had me go to multiple stations, lifting to fatigue, immediately move to the next station where I would work on another set of muscles.
-When I had hit all the stations I was awarded a short break to catch my breath and hydrate.
+When I had hit all the stations I was awarded a short break to catch my breath and hydrate then repeat.
 Since the weight room routine was not called “The Breakfast Club” I was under no illusions.

 When the hour was up Bernadette told us to replace our step deck, risers, and weights.
 After an hour of this torture, I’m holding onto my kneecaps feeling my heart beat through my eyeballs, and she wants me to carry her water.
 You’re so damn fit put this shit away yourself, I thought.
 I did as I was told and left The Breakfastless Club.